 As part of our Climate Neutral certification, we laid out the commitments for this year to reduce our climate impact.

-Compostable Packaging - We are exploring and plan to transition to compostable pouches.
+Compostable Packaging - We are exploring and plan to transition to compostable pouches. - Update: We have scoped out this project and plan to complete the transition in 2022.

 Renewable Energy Purchasing - We plan to purchase 100% clean energy for our Somerville, MA facility.
+Update: We have completed the transition to 100% clean energy purchasing in our Somerville, MA facility.

 Hybrid Delivery Vehicle - One of the benefits of distributing through local stores is being able to walk or bike deliveries.
 However, that is not always possible and so we plan to purchase a hybrid vehicle for longer distance delivery trips.
+Update: We have purchased 2004 Tan Toyata Prius, named Lucy for our deliveries and she is a champ.

-WE'RE CLIMATE NEUTRAL
+WE'RE CARBON NEUTRAL

-We are a Climate-Neutral certified brand.
+We are a Carbon Neutral Company.
 One of the hardest parts of working on Hot Date Kitchen is reckoning with the truth that running and growing a food company often means creating more greenhouse gas emissions.
 Simple things like the production and transportation of our ingredients, packaging, and kitchen equipment have an environmental impact.
 While there is no perfect solution to this problem, we’ve put significant effort and resources into tracking and measuring our environmental impact through our entire supply chain.
 We continue to take significant efforts to reduce our impact wherever possible, and invest in well-vetted certified carbon offsets to offset what we can’t reduce.